-Welcome to the website dedicated to people with disabilities, run by the staff of the Office for People with Disabilities.
+Welcome to the website dedicated to people with disabilities, run by the staff of the Office of Accessibility and Support

-We invite students, faculty and staff of our university as well as anyone interested in disability issues to contact us.
+We invite students, faculty and staff of our university, as well as anyone interested in disability issues, to contact us.
 We also welcome people with chronic illnesses who do not hold a disability certificate.

 We invite you to report specific issues and general problems.
 We will do our best to help you with individual issues, while signals concerning general problems will help our university to adapt to the needs and abilities of people with disabilities.
 Don’t hesitate, give us a call, write an e-mail or come and talk to us!